The Best Platform Beds 2026

 Nectar Platform Bed

-Save up to 60% on mattresses + up to 66% on bundles SHOP NOW
+Save up to 50% on mattresses + up to 66% off bundles

 The Nectar Platform Bed has a simple, classic look in solid wood that creates a supportive base, while the surprisingly affordable price-point makes it a great value.